tfelix/bestia-docs/content/docs/mechanics/general.md

 | Sheriff                | {{< archivement false true >}} |  Killing 50 players with `Rogue` debuf. |
 | Marshall               | {{< archivement false true >}} | Killing 100 players with `Rogue` debuf. |

-# Trading
+## Auction House

 Trading is an important mechanic and allows player to exchange goods as the whole Bestia economy is player driven.
 Players can create auction hauses which can be used in order to perform trades while they are offline themselves.

-## Auction House

 If an auction house was build by a player or a guild no other auction house can be build in a 300m radius.
 The player can decide the auction fee between 1% - 10% for new auctions.
 This fee is collected in the auction house and must be collected by the owners.
 Players can then use the auction house to sell their items by listing them.
 Either they set them up for a fixed price of do an auction.
 The decide between 1 (80% fee), 2 (100% fee), 3 (120% fee) or 5 (140% fee) days length for the auction.

 Auction houses of different owners can be linked in order to display the shared auctions.
 If a player wins an auction the item is delivered via postal service to the player if he decides to pay the delivery fee.
 The item is then send via the regular postal service from the linked auction house.

 If the player does not pay the fee the item is withheld for him up to 10 days until it is returned to his owner (who can keep the price payed for the item from the player who did not collect his item).

+## Currency

+All the ingame currency is made from gold found by the players.
+Yes you have heard it right the players must harvest gold deposites in order to make their own money.
+Gold can directly be turned into gold coins.

+In order to start the economy the NPC have 10% of the available world wealth in gold.
+This wealth is re-distributed equally between every NPC every night.
+This mechanic is one of the few that have no underlying real world logic.